maddigits/maddigits.github.com/_posts/2014-12-15-lint-shell-scripts.md

 > glue them together with Bash.

 My concern about that is the quality of the code itself.
-Like JavaScript, most people will just google and do what they want in the first way that they found - _quick and dirty_.
+Like JavaScript, most people will just Google and do what they want in the first way that they found - _quick and dirty_.
 You can blame me too.

 So, projects like [bashstyle][bashstyle] are important to set a common sense